 - BHO (Butane or Propane) as a solvent.
 Used to make similar extracts as CO2, including butane hash oil.
 Cannabis is mixed with heated, pressurized butane.
 After the cannabinoids are dissolved, the butane or propane is then evaporated.
 One downside is that you are working with a highly explosive, pressurized system.
-Danger Will Robinson!
+Danger, Will Robinson!
 Not to mention that uncombusted butane is toxic to humans.
 Still, Butane is superior at dissolving terpenes, making BHO extraction ideal for those highly focused on preserving flavors.

 - Grinding and sieving (Solvent-Free) extraction.
 Commonly used to collect trichome heads (kief) and make blocks of hash.
 The most basic of all extraction methods.
 This method removes the cannabinoid-rich trichomes from the bud by means of grinding or the use of a very fine sieve.

 There are other methods of extraction.
-Be sure to use the one that best fits your processing operation’s budget, capabilities and product offering.
+Be sure to use the one that best fits your processing operation’s budget, capabilities, and product offering.

 Flower is the term used most often for ground buds.
-Grinding buds into flower is the first step before all manor of processing or consumption.
+Grinding buds into flower is the first step before all manner of processing or consumption.
 Flower is used in pre-rolls, extraction, and in rosin presses.